 - A description of your business activities

-- Your legal business name and any fictitious name or “dba”
+- Your legal business name and any fictitious name (a.k.a.
+Doing Business As or “DBA”)

 - Your business start date

-- The number of employees and your expected annual sales
+- Number of employees and expected annual sales

 - Each business owner’s contact information